| |

 TIPS & TRICKS

 • Use 100% natural fibers.
-Cotton, muslin, wool, silk, and linen hold take to dye well.
+Cotton, muslin, hemp, wool, and linen hold take to dye well.

-• If you don’t have access to Calendula, marigolds or Turmeric will also render a vibrant yellow tone.
+• If you don’t have access to Calendula, marigolds will also render a vibrant yellow tone.

-• Select a non-reactive metal Dye pot (such as stainless steel or aluminum) with a lid that is not used for everyday food cooking.
+• Select a non-reactive metal Dye pot (such as stainless steel) with a lid not used for everyday cooking.

 • Children delight in natural dye projects.
 Older children enjoy learning sewing skills and can assist with measuring and cutting the fabric to size, threading the needle, and doing simple running stitches.